burdolski/reading-notes/class1.md

 reading-notes [reading-notes](https://github.com/burdolski/reading-notes/blob/main/README.md)
 # class 1 reading assignment

-1. Mark down
+1. Mark down is alot like HTML in a sense it's a word editor

-2. Command prompt
+2. Command prompt like pwd, ls, is used in terminal to create directories and navigate so far

-3. HTML
+3. HTML mark up language used to structure a page

-4. VS CODE
+4. VS CODE code editor used for all languages

 Read for understanding the assigned resources for this class and watch any assigned videos.